donmichael41/Chat-App/README.md

 # To enable code coverage
 + Edit Scheme, in Test chosse tab Infor.
 Select Gather coverage data.
 + Run unit from Xcode by Cmd + u, after test finish choose report navigator, chosse lastest test then see the Coverage in the right.

+# To run UI test

++ Run unit test as normal
++ After unit test done, notice the device is runnign UI test.